FIWARE/tutorials.Step-by-Step/docs/roles-permissions.md

 select id, username, email, password from user;
 ```

-The **Keyrock** MySQL database deals with all aspects of application security including storing users, passwords etc;
+The **Keyrock** MySQL database deals with all aspects of application security including storing users, password etc;
 defining access rights and dealing with OAuth2 authorization protocols.
 The complete database relationship diagram can
 be found [here](https://fiware.github.io/tutorials.Roles-Permissions/img/keyrock-db.png)

-<h3>UUIDs within Keyrock</h3>
+### UUIDs within Keyrock

 All IDs and tokens within **Keyrock** are subject to change.
 The following values will need to be amended when querying
-for records .Record IDs use Universally Unique Identifiers - UUIDs.
+for records.
+Record IDs use Universally Unique Identifiers - UUIDs.

 | Key                    | Description                                                                    | Sample Value                                              |
 | ---------------------- | ------------------------------------------------------------------------------ | --------------------------------------------------------- |